canonical/sphinx-docs-guide/style-guide-myst.md

 - In numbered lists, use `1.` for all items to generate the step numbers automatically.
   You can also use a higher number for the first item to start with that number.
 - Use `-` for unordered lists.
 When using nested lists, you can use `*` for the nested level.
+- Leave a blank line before starting a list and after ending it.
+- Only use an indentation if you are creating a heirarchical list.

 ### Definition lists